 Southeast Arkansas College is interested in your success.
-Anyone who has the ability to benefit from classes offered and who has an ACT Reading Score of 11, ACCUPLACER Reading Score of 30, or equivalent is welcome to enroll at SEARK College.
+Anyone who has the ability to benefit from classes offered and who has a minimum ACT Reading Score of 11, ACCUPLACER NG Reading Score of 220, or equivalent is welcome to enroll at SEARK College.
 Please note that at the present time, Federal financial aid is not available for individuals without a high school diploma or GED.